seamusdemora/PiFormulae/FileShare.md

 1. I've prepared and tested [a minimal `smb.conf` file that you can download here](seamus_smb.conf) for use on your system.
 All I can promise is that it works on my RPi and Mac as of when this was written.
 Note that the `Domains` and `Misc` sections in this file are completely "commented out".
 I considered removing these sections, but left them in after considering the fact that some Windows users might follow this recipe  :0
 2. The Samba project has a current configuration guide to [Setting up Samba as a Standalone Server](https://wiki.samba.org/index.php/Setting_up_Samba_as_a_Standalone_Server).
 You should consult this guide if you want to work through the configuration in a proper way.

-I will mention one other item from the configuration file: the `[homes]` directive under the `Share Definitions` section implements a feature that you may wish to use. __If this is enabled, `/home/pi` is exported as a Samba share!__ Of course this only works if you log in as the `pi` user (and we do here), but it may be a useful feature for some.
-I've left it out of my configuration as I'm not sure of the security implications, and I wouldn't use it often.
-You may enable it by uncommenting the appropriate lines in `smb.conf`.
+I will mention one other item from the configuration file: the `[homes]` directive under the `Share Definitions` section implements a feature that you may find useful. __If enabled, `/home/pi` is exported as a Samba share!__ Of course this only works if you log in as the `pi` user (as we do here).
+I've not enabled it as I'm not sure of the security implications, and wouldn't use it often.
+You may enable it by uncommenting the appropriate lines in `smb.conf`, beginning with the `[homes]` directive.

 Complete any edits you wish to make in `smb.conf`, verify that the backup file you created earlier is still in place, and save the edited file to `etc/samba/smb.conf`